doctorcorral/gyx/README.md

 iex(2)> Gyx.Trainers.TrainerSarsa.train
 ```

-Here, `Gyx.Trainers.TrainerSarsa.train` is already configured to use environment `Gyx.Gym.Environment` and agent `Gyx.Agents.SARSA.Agent` wich in turn, is configured to use `Gyx.Qstorage.QGenServer` as a Q table storeage module.
+Here, `Gyx.Trainers.TrainerSarsa.train` is already configured to use environment `Gyx.Gym.Environment` and agent `Gyx.Agents.SARSA.Agent` wich in turn, is configured to use `Gyx.Qstorage.QGenServer` as a *Q* table storage module.

-After finishing the training, optimal Q values can be seen with
+After finishing the training, optimal *Q* values can be seen with

 ```Elixir
 iex(3)> Gyx.Qstorage.QGenServer.get_q